What are Safety, Reach and Match Schools?

 Create an account to see the acceptance rate for any college.
 You'll also find out how you compare to other applicants.

 There’s a reason we’re saying “safety schools” — and that’s because it’s best to have more than one.
-In the event that you need to go somewhere that’s not one of your top schools, you want options.
-In the next section, we’ll talk a bit more about how to pick your safety schools — but for right now, it’s important to plan on applying to several.
+In the event that you need to go to a college that’s not one of your top choices, you want options.
 The goal is to get into college, and a safety school is infinitely better than no school at all.

 How to Choose Your Safety Schools

-Now that you understand the necessity of “safety schools,” let’s talk about how to select the right ones for you.
+Now that you understand the necessity of “safety schools,” or safe colleges to apply to, let’s talk about how to select the right ones for you.

 Important Clarification Point: Your safety schools are schools that you can see yourself attending IF you ONLY were accepted there (and no other schools on your list).
 For many applicants, these are public, in-state schools with higher acceptance rates and lower tuition costs.
 Small or lesser-known private campuses also qualify as safety schools.
 If your dream is a liberal arts college in the northeast, consider others nearby or those with similar student body sizes.